uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/pws-lab.md

 * How to use `@ConfigurationProperties` to capture configuration changes (`greeting-config`)
 * How to use `@RefreshScope` to capture configuration changes (`greeting-config`)
 * How to override configuration values by profile (`greeting-config`)
-* How to use Cloud Bus to notify applications to refresh configuration at scale
+* How to use Cloud Bus to notify applications (`greeting-config`) to refresh configuration at scale

 ## Exercises